IanBellomy/Introducing-CoffeeScript-and-FramerJS-/readme.md

-## Materials for Learning / Teaching CoffeeScript and FramerJS
+## Materials for Learning / Teaching CoffeeScript and Framer [Classic]

+[ NOTE: These materials only apply to Framer "Classic", not "Framer X" ]

 These materials walk through fundamental programming concepts using CoffeeScript and FramerJS.